ann-codes/java-fluff-and-flame/README.md

-Individual Project converting the original React & Node/Express [Fluff and Flame](https://github.com/ann-codes/fluff-and-flame) project to a Java Spring backend.
+Individual Project converting the original React & Node/Express [Fluff and Flame](https://github.com/ann-codes/fluff-and-flame) group project to a Java Spring backend.

 This project meets all core and non-core user stories.